Bugyei-Thomas/Bugyei-Thomas/README.md

 <img align="right" alt="GIF" src="https://github.com/user-attachments/assets/db40ef75-a253-43b6-80b4-db3b636861ab" width="400" height="300" />

 ### 🔍 What I Do
-- **Wireless Security**: Cracking open the airwaves, finding the weak spots, and locking them down.
-- **Mobile Security**: From apps to OS vulnerabilities, I dig deep to uncover what others might miss.
+- **Web Security:** Penetration testing, vulnerability assessments, and fortifying web apps to be bulletproof against threats.

+- **Network Security:** Scanning and securing networks by identifying vulnerable open ports and misconfigurations that could be exploited.

-- **System Security**: Hardening systems and finding exploits before they find you, or worse someone else does.
+- **System Pentesting:** Hardening systems and uncovering exploits before they can be used against you...by me or anyone else.

-- **Web Security**: Pen-testing, vulnerability assessments, and ensuring web apps are bulletproof.
+- **Mobile Security:** Safeguarding mobile platforms from the latest threats, securing apps, and defending against vulnerabilities.

+- **Risk Assessment:** Evaluating security architecture, identifying potential risks, and providing strategies to mitigate them.
 <br>

 ### 💼 Projects